crittermike/personal-blog/src/pages/ramblings/drupal-project-productivity-curve.md

 You're building a community site for shoelace enthusiasts.
 It contains a forum, a blog with commenting, some basic page content, media upload and browsing, photo albums, whatever.
 All the normal stuff that you see a lot.

-The interesting thing here is that Drupal allows you to build simple versions of all of that stuff really quickly in the GUI without having to do any real ""work"" (i.e., programming).
+The interesting thing here is that Drupal allows you to build simple versions of all of that stuff really quickly in the GUI without having to do any real "work" (i.e., programming).
 You can have a working (for some definition of that word) site up in a matter of days or a couple weeks at most that satisfies the high level requirements.

 But of course, that's not good enough.
 We just have a bunch of generated markup dumped onto pages, which looks horrible and is nowhere near the mockups.
 We need theming, and we have a boat load of tweaks to make to functionality.
 This field needs to be split into two columns.
 That sidebar needs to only appear on pages that match a specific URL pattern.
 The blog needs to allow for customizing the sort order of the first 5 items.
 We need an extra wrapper div around a specific field so that our stupid 3rd party JS lib can find it.
 We need to add a custom exposed filter that Views doesn't support out of the box.
 We have to change the available values for a select list but Drupal is complaining that that field already has data.
 Drupal makes all of these things difficult because it has to, by nature of what Drupal is.